 The Church of England has a live stream that will go live on Sunday, 12th April at 9am UK time.
 You can watch on the Church of England website.
 You can also watch on Facebook or listen in on BBC Radio 4 at 8.10am onwards.
 To find your local church live streaming a Church of England service you can look here.

 If you want a Catholic Mass read on for the Pope’s services or tune in to follow Cardinal Nichols for Easter Sunday Mass on all BBC Local Radio at 8.10am.
-To find your local church you can see the full list with times here.

 On BBC One there’s Sunday service on BBC One at 11.25am.